liveviews/liveviews/README.md

 * [Purview](https://github.com/karthikv/purview).
 JavaScript (Node.js).
 "A server-side component framework.
 What if your React components ran on the server-side?"
 * [TS-LiveView](https://github.com/beenotung/ts-liveview).
 TypeScript (Node.js).
 "Just like Phoenix LiveView but in TypeScript!"

+### PHP

+* [LiveWire](https://laravel-livewire.com/docs/quickstart).
+Livewire is a full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel.
+Livewire relies solely on AJAX requests to do all its server communication.
+This means it's as reliable and scalable as your current setup.

 ### Python

 * [Reactor](https://github.com/edelvalle/reactor).
 "Phoenix LiveView but for Django."